 Generally speaking, the benefit payment option you elect at retirement cannot be changed.
-However, there are two circumstances under which you may re-elect your benefit payment option.
+However, there are three circumstances under which you may re-elect your benefit payment option.

-If either of the following occur after retirement, you will have one year from the date of marriage to submit a Designation of New Spouse form to elect one of the Joint & Survivor options and name your spouse as the beneficiary.
+If any of the following occur after retirement, you will have one year from the date of marriage to submit a Designation of New Spouse form to elect one of the joint & survivor options and name your spouse as the beneficiary.